 For our preconception screen, these metrics are mapped to “virtual progeny” diploid genomes, but the same emphasis on genotype-specific analysis informs our post-natal diagnostic applications, currently in clinical development.

-The VP process quantifies the level of gene dysfunction in digital offspring genomes.
-For every analyzed gene in each VP, we accumulate the disease risk quantified by VGD and evaluate the corresponding gene product’s functionality.
-Importantly, we calibrate the combined allele dysfunction relative to the scoring distribution of clinically validated variants within the same gene to account for differing levels of gene tolerance.
+GenePeeks’ platform uniquely considers the combined effect of two chromosomal copies in a genotype.
+For every analyzed gene in a genotype, the system accumulates the disease risk quantified by VGD and evaluates the corresponding gene product’s functionality.
+Importantly, the platform calibrates the combined allele dysfunction relative to the scoring distribution of clinically validated variants within the same gene to account for differing levels of gene tolerance.